prakharmrsl/easypcceo.github.io/pages/gaming-tablet/gaming-tablet.md

 ## [Best Overall Tablet: Apple iPad Pro 10.5-inch 64GB Tablet ](https://amzn.to/2LumcC4){: target="_blank"}
 <a target="_blank" href="https://amzn.to/2LumcC4"><img class="img-right img-small" alt="Apple iPad Pro" src="/img/gaming-tablet/apple-ipad-pro.png" /></a>

-I decided to include one Apple product on this list in case you prefer IOS devices.
+I decided to include one Apple product on this list in case you prefer iOS devices.

-If you're going to go the IOS route, the [Apple iPad Pro 10.5-inch 64GB Tablet ](https://amzn.to/2LumcC4){: target="_blank"} is a fantastic choice.
+If you're going to go the [iOS](https://9to5mac.com/2017/04/04/what-does-ios-stand-for/){: target="_blank"} route, the [Apple iPad Pro 10.5-inch 64GB Tablet ](https://amzn.to/2LumcC4){: target="_blank"} is a fantastic choice.
 Combining the power of the 12.9-inch iPad Pro with the thin frame of the iPad Air, it's especially suited for light gaming.

 When this tablet was created, gaming was not on the top of their list of priorities.
 However, the iPad Pro is more than capable of gaming in high resolution.
 Moreover, it's a great tablet for doing, well, just about anything you'd do with a tablet.